Oscilloscope Basics: Beginner Guide to Waveforms, Probes, Triggering and Safe Measurements

 Introduction: Why Every Technician Should Learn Oscilloscope Basics

-This long-form guide walks you through everything you need to know: waveform basics, probe setup, vertical and horizontal controls, triggering, safe measurements, and common mistakes to avoid.
+This guide explains waveform basics, probe setup, vertical and horizontal controls, triggering, safe measurements and common mistakes to avoid.

 What an Oscilloscope Does